vahidfarajidev/notes-repo/CMSExperiences/upload_file_error_handling.md

 </system.webServer>
 ```

-This ensures that responses like `"The file is invalid."` or `"The file already exists."` are returned directly to the client, preserving the correct status codes and messages.
+This preserves the correct status codes and error messages sent to the client.

 ## Summary

-- Returning `500` for all errors is misleading and not user-friendly.
+- Returning `500` for all errors is a flawed approach.
 - Use `400` for validation errors and `409` for duplicates.
-- Update IIS with `existingResponse="PassThrough"` to keep custom messages intact.
+- Configure IIS with `existingResponse="PassThrough"` to maintain custom messages.

-This approach provides clear, actionable feedback for clients and aligns with HTTP best practices.
+This method provides clear, actionable feedback for clients and adheres to HTTP best practices.